PC-GAIN: Pseudo-label Conditional Generative Adversarial Imputation Networks for Incomplete Data: Experiments

 \subsection{Imputation Accuracy in UCI Datasets}

 RMSE is a commonly used metric for evaluating the performance of missing data imputation, which computes the root mean square error of the imputed missing values against the ground truth.

 We first report RMSE of PC-GAIN and the baseline models in Table \ref{RMSE50}.
-It is observed that PC-GAIN outperforms the benchmarks on five datasets except on WineQuality, where PC-GAIN is only worse than MICE, but still outperforms the other models.
+It can be seen that, except that it is slightly worse than the MICE method on the WineQuality dataset, the performance of PC-GAIN outperforms the benchmark methods on most datasets.

 Next, we use News, Spam and WineQualy as examples to illustrate the performance of PC-GAIN under various missingness.
 As shown in Figure \ref{RMSEVari}, PC-GAIN consistently outperforms the compared models under various missingness.
 Especially, the advantage becomes more obvious when the missing rate becomes higher.